peridoteagle/interview-coding/README.md

 ```

 40 topics were selected.
 There is some overlap between the topics.
 Three example topics include:
-* Topic 5 (call, email, come) may be about communication
+* Topic 7 (school, college, money) may be about the importance of investing in education
-* Topic 29 (idea,peopl,creativ) may be about creativity and coming up with ideas
+* Topic 27 (famili, work, front) may be about the relationship of family and work
-* Topic 33 (think,manag,company) may be about what it takes to run a company
+* Topic 33 (idea, meet, creativ) may be about coming up with creative ideas at meetings

+### Documents Related to a Specific Topic

 To see the Top 2 documents related to each topic: